Frank Comstock: Dance band recordings

+Jazz and pop recordings

+In 1954, Comstock arranged and conducted a dozen tracks recorded at the Jazz Laboratory recording studio in Los Angeles, which were released on Starlite Records as "Frank Comstock – Jazz Lab."

+In 1957, Comstock and fellow arranger/conductor Warren Barker arranged and conducted a dozen melodies composed by Nelson Riddle based on military bugle calls, in an album released on Columbia Records as "Phil Silvers and Swinging Brass."
+In 1959, Comstock and Barker arranged and conducted an album of musical themes from television, released on Warner Bros.
+Records as "TV Guide Top Television Themes."

 Orchestral recordings

 Comstock's 1962 instrumental LP, Project Comstock: Music from Outer Space, has evolved into an exotica classic and was re-released on CD in 2004.
 Project Comstock features arrangements of standards and original Comstock compositions augmented with seldom-heard pre-synthesizer electronic instruments.
 Comstock's two Columbia instrumental albums - A Young Man's Fancy (Columbia 1021, 1954) and Patterns (Columbia 8003, 1955) - have also been reissued on CD.

 Most of the music on the Finian's Rainbow soundtrack CD was arranged by Comstock as was the March of the Cards track on the Cincinnati Pops CD A Disney Spectacular.
 His original composition The Jade Express and his arrangement of Joanna are featured on Lionel Newman's Exciting Hong Kong LP (available on streaming and music download websites).

 With the Hi-Lo's

 Comstock arranged and conducted the first eight Hi-Lo's albums.
 The first four albums were released by Starlite Records, and have been compiled on a 2-CD re-release.